mbogden/galaxyJSPAM/notes.md

   - GitHub
     - Give access to write to galaxyJSPAM github repository.

-  - Download galaxyJSPAM
+  - galaxyJSPAM
     - install and begin creating some particle files.
+    - Learn what is takes to do a basic run of JSPAM.
+    - Use jspamcli.py to do batch basic runs.

   - Knowledge
-    - Review papers
+    - Review papers.
+(Thesis, Toomre
     - Get an understanding what main programs do.
     - Ask Wallin what are good things to know.
     - learn what Graham is doing and how it'll relate.